britecharts/britecharts-react/CONTRIBUTING.md

  + In a second terminal window, run:

-    `yarn run storybook`
+    `yarn run styleguide`

-This process will generate the storybook docs and show them in ``localhost:6006``.
+This process will generate the styleguide and show it in ``localhost:6006``.
 You can use this demos as your testing platform when creating new charts.

 ## Modifying a chart